ibm-cloud-docs/mas-ms/maintenance.md

 ## 2023 Maintenance Details
 {: #2021-maintenance-details}

 Standard maintenance times for production environments are planned and scheduled over weekend timeframes.
 The maintenance duration can range from 4 to 48 hours on Saturday and/or Sunday depending on the scope of work being performed.
 All updates are first applied to non-production environments and then productio.
-Specific dates are communicated through the [Client Communication Center](#mas-ms-client-communication-center).
+Specific dates are communicated through the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

 The IBM Maximo Application Suite SRE team may choose to use all, some, or none of the planned maintenance windows and will proactively notify customers 5-10 days prior to any outage that will be taken.